 Resort managers must have the ability to guide staff through trainings, and activities and know how to respond to guest complaints.
 Problem-solving and effective leadership is needed to ensure a comfortable guest experience.
 Effective and organized leadership allows staff to quickly prepare for events, coordinate room service routines and carry out the countless other activities that ensure a comforting guest experience.

-Do You Want to Work in a Growing Industry?
+Do You Aim to Work in a Diverse Environment?

-Do You Thrive in a Changing Work Environment?
+Do You Thrive in a Non-Traditional Work Environment?

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.